microsoft/MixedReality-GraphicsTools-Unreal/Docs/Effects.md

 ### Implementation Details

-To create a rim lit material use Unreal's built in `Fresenel` material node (1) and assign it to the `Emissive Color` of an "Unlit" material.
+To create a rim lit material use Unreal's built in `Fresnel` material node (1) and assign it to the `Emissive Color` of an "Unlit" material.
 Most rim lit materials are also set to "Additive" (2) so that that brighten anything they render over top of.

+> [!NOTE]
+> Translucent materials (such as "Additive" materials) do not write depth values to the scene's depth buffer by default in Unreal.
+Materials which do not write depth will "distort or swim" when viewed on HoloLens 2 due to the use of the depth based reprojection.
+More information can be found on within the [reprojection documentation](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/platform-capabilities-and-apis/hologram-stability#reprojection).

 ![Rim Lit Material](Images/Effects/EffectsRimLitMaterial.png)